 - You might have labeled yourself as awkward or inadequate and may have a hard time getting out of that role.

 - Feeling intimidated by others.
-Our confidence fluctuates throughout the day according to what we are doing, where we are, who we are with, and how comfortable we feel to be our authentic selves.
+Our confidence fluctuates throughout the day according to what we are doing, where we are, who we are with, and how comfortable we feel being our authentic selves.
 Our confidence particularly wanes around people we want to impress or who we feel are judging us.

-- Depression can make us think negatively about ourselves and lack motivation to do things or engage with others.
+- Depression can make us think negatively about ourselves and lack the motivation to do things or engage with others.

 From watching youtube videos to taking an improv acting class, there are various ways to help you grow.
 You need to identify what works best for you.
 Whenever you feel yourself holding back, pause, and remember how you will feel if you were to achieve your goals.
 It will be uncomfortable, but by growing your self-confidence, living more passionately, partaking in activities you enjoy, and sharing the spotlight, you can improve your personality and live a more fulfilling life.